 By the early 1970s, Perrier was distributed in Britain by Schweppes and Grand Metropolitan.
 The British market was limited to a few high-end establishments, as its distributors did not believe that there was a significant demand for bottled water.
 Perrier entered into British supermarket distribution for itself from 1974.
 Six million bottles were sold in Britain in 1978.

 Rising sales in the United States saw a second factory opened at Vergeze in 1978.
-The new factory had a production capacity of nearly 400 million bottles, adding to the existing factory’s capacity of 350 million bottles.
+The new factory had an annual production capacity of nearly 400 million bottles, adding to the existing factory’s capacity of 350 million bottles.

 The brand peaked in 1989, when 1.2 billion bottles were sold, with half exported to the United States.